Writing Center Cohort Training

 - Program evaluations and final program report to sponsoring institution if needed.

-- Access to university resources and services including, Library, Center for Excellence in Teaching and Learning, and language software.
+- Access to university resources and services including, Library, Center for Excellence in Teaching, Learning & Online Education, and language software.

 - Visits to attractions including The Coca-Cola Museum, CNN, and the Georgia Aquarium.